notaryproject/notary/README.md

 To prevent mistakes in vendoring the go modules a buildscript has been added to properly vendor the modules using the correct version of Go to mitigate differences in CI and development environment.

-Following procedure should be executed to upgrade a dependency.
+The following procedure should be executed to upgrade a dependency.
 Preferably keep dependency upgrades in a separate commit from your code changes.

 ```bash
 go get -u github.com/spf13/viper